sofiasias001/sofiasias001.github.io/_posts/2021-10-15-Ukrainian-village-breakfast.md

 title: "Ukrainian village breakfast"
 excerpt_separator: "<!--more-->"
 categories:
+  - Breakfast
-  - Breakfast, Ukrainian
+  - Ukrainian
 tags:
+  - breakfast
-  - breakfast, ukrainian
+  - ukrainian
 ---

 Olia Hercules’ traditional Ukrainian breakfast eggs recipe – made with chicken, kale and shallots – is a hearty treat that will set you up for the day.